State immunity in employment claims was incompatible with ECHR, art 6

 - Related Practice Area(s):

-- Public and Private International Law, EU Law, Human Rights, Employment Law
+- Public International Law, EU Law, Civil Liberties and Human Rights, Employment Law

 - Supreme Court